 During World War II, some Polish-American newspapers and several members of Congress attempted to expose the Office of War Information’s deceptive foreign and domestic media outreach and to set the record straight.3

-One prominent American leader who secretly complained about pro-communist Voice of America radio broadcasts was Supreme Allied Commander in Europe and later U.S. President General Dwight D. Eisenhower.
+One prominent American leader who secretly complained about pro-communist Voice of America radio broadcasts was the Supreme Allied Commander in Europe and later U.S. President General Dwight D. Eisenhower.
 He accused World War II VOA of “insubordination.”4 Another establishment figure who secretly criticized to the White House OWI was President Roosevelt’s close friend and foreign policy advisor Under Secretary of State Sumner Welles.5

 High-level OWI officials, including OWI director Elmer Davis and future U.S. Senator from California Alan Cranston, who was then in charge of OWI’s domestic propaganda, took secret and unlawful actions to shut down Polish American media outlets, both newspapers and radio stations which were critical of the Soviet Union and exposed VOA radio broadcasts for repeating disinformation.
 Some of these efforts at domestic media censorship were successful, and others failed.6

 A Polish-American newspaper Nowy Świat (“New World”), a target of an illegal and ultimately unsuccessful Office of War Information attempt to shut it down, published an editorial on January 4, 1944, which was discussed in a previously classified OWI memorandum.
 Some members of Congress often quoted Polish-American media to expose Soviet atrocities and misleading pro-Soviet propaganda from the Roosevelt administration.